rossta/tacokit.rb/README.md

 Card endpoints typically take a card id, short url, or card resource as the first argument.

+See the client [Card docs](https://rossta.net/tacokit.rb/Tacokit/Client/Card.html) for more details.

 ```ruby
 # retrieve card by card id
 card = client.card(card_id)